mesosphere/dcos-docs-site/pages/1.13/installing/production/dcos-ansible/ansible-quickstart/index.md

    cd dcos-ansible-0.51.0
    ```

-## Configuring Ansible
+## Configuring Ansible for your DC/OS cluster
 Once you have downloaded the content locally, you can begin modifying it to fit your specific needs.
 You will need to configure the following files to get started:
 - Inventory file (`inventory`) - You will specify your which of your nodes will be used as bootstrap, master(s), private agent(s) or public agent(s).
-- Group Variables file (`group_vars/all/dcos.yml`) - This file is used to manage OS prereqs as well as how to install and configure DC/OS.
+- Group Variables file (`/group_vars/all/dcos.yml`) - This file is used to manage OS prereqs as well as how to install and configure DC/OS.
 - Ansible Config (`ansible.cfg`) - How you prefer Ansible to run in your environment.
 Most likely defaults are good here except for `remote_user`.

-You may use DC/OS Ansible to install both Enterprise Edition and Open Source Edition.
-Please use the below instructions based on your choice.
+You may use DC/OS Ansible to install both DC/OS and DC/OS Enterprise.
+Please follow the below instructions and adjust according to your variant where noted.
+Here, we will install version `1.12.3`.

-### Configuring Ansible for DC/OS Enterprise
-Use these instructions if you will be using DC/OS Ansible to install DC/OS Enterprise.
-We will install version `1.12.3`.

-1. Within the ~/.ansible/collections/ansible_collections/dcos/dcos_ansible/dcos-ansible-X.X.X directory, rename the inventory and group variables example files to new files:
+1. Within the `~/.ansible/collections/ansible_collections/dcos/dcos_ansible/dcos-ansible-X.X.X` directory, rename the inventory and group variables example files to new files:
      ```bash
      mv inventory.example inventory && \
      mv group_vars/all/dcos.yaml.example group_vars/all/dcos.yml